How We Communicate

 2. We recommend using a single email address for communicating with us.
 Having multiple email addresses, and having to determine which email to use in which circumstance rarely works smoothly.

 3. Keep privacy in mind.
-As attorney’s we only have a duty of attorney/client confidentiality to people who have engaged us as clients.
-But regardless of whether you are a client or not, privacy is always a good thing to keep in mind.
+As attorneys we have a duty of attorney/client confidentiality to people who have engaged us as clients or sought legal advice from attorneys at the firm.
+It is important to keep in mind that the privilege can be waived if a client discloses the communication to third parties.
+Even so, when privilege does not apply to communications, privacy is always a good thing to keep in mind.
 Be cautious about using email accounts that are owned or monitored by third-parties (such as your work email).
+If you are a client, and therefore our communications are potentially subject to attorney/client privilege, disclosing the contents of an email to third parties (by using email that third parties have access to) may waive your ability to claim attorney/client privilege.

 5. Email can be good for sending documents, confirming routine details, and other simple communications.
 It can be less useful for other types of communications.
 Consider the position of an attorney who receives an email from his or her client that says “Do you have any updates about my case?”
 An attorney’s response could potentially be a two-page essay.
 Therefore, more complex issues may be better dealt with in a phone call or in-person meeting.

-Generally scheduling calls with an attorney work best.
-Trying to catch an attorney out of the blue is most often ‘hit or miss.’
+Scheduling calls with an attorney work best.
+Trying to catch an attorney out of the blue is most often ‘hit or miss’ and can lead to frustration.

-While our office does have the capacity for text messaging, it is not a preferred way of communicating with anyone – clients or non-clients.
-Generally speaking we reserve text messaging for existing clients only to use in very limited circumstances (e.g. an attorney texting a client ‘We are in courtroom 3A this morning’).
+While our office does have the capacity for text messaging, it is not a preferred way of communicating with anyone – (whether it be clients or non-clients).
+Generally speaking we reserve text messaging for existing clients only to use in very limited circumstances (e.g. an attorney texting a client ‘We are in courtroom 7A this morning’).
 We do not address substantive legal matters through text messaging.
 If you are inclined to do so, email works better.

 Social Networking (Facebook, Twitter, etc.)